lemosbc/django-todo-aws-ec2/README.md

 Application includes an authentication system.
 A task management application and an API.

 <h3>Stack</h3>
-Built with Django and Django REST Framework.
+Built with Django, Django REST Framework and SQLite.